Buick GL8: 2022 facelift

-GL8 PHEV and ES 2024 facelift
+GL8 Lu Zun facelift (2024)

-In April 2024, the GL8 PHEV was released on "Buick Brand Day" as a refreshed model.
-It is equipped with a plug-in hybrid system, which includes a fully self-developed plug-in hybrid electric drive unit by the Pan Asia Technical Automotive Center, a battery of the same standard of Ultium, and a 1.5-litre turbocharged hybrid engine using a deep Miller cycle.
-The CLTC comprehensive cruising range reaches 1370 km.
-On October 2024, the GL8 ES facelift was launched.
+In April 2024, the GL8 Lu Zun PHEV (陆尊 (Lù zūn, Land First Class)) was released on "Buick Brand Day" as a refreshed model that replaces the old Avenir trim.
+It is available with Buick's new Zhenlong plug-in hybrid system, which includes a fully self-developed plug-in hybrid electric drive unit developed by the Pan Asia Technical Automotive Center, a 24.4 kWh LFP Ultium battery, a hybrid-specific 1.5-litre turbocharged hybrid engine using a deep Miller cycle producing 127 kW, and a 74 kW motor driving the front wheels.
+It has an electric range of 138 km on the CLTC cycle, and the comprehensive cruising range reaches 1370 km.
+In October 2024, the mild hybrid version of the GL8 ES Lu Zun facelift was launched, using the LXH 2.0-liter engine and 48-volt hybrid system used in previous models.
+This version also receives a different grille pattern compared to the PHEV variant.